Materials Sources

 Fishing Methods

-Commercial harvesting takes place all year round, but in order to ensure meat quality and yield the main harvesting period is from April to October.
+Commercial harvesting takes place all year round, but in order to ensure meat quality and yield the main harvesting period is from October to April.
 During low tide, clams are harvested manually with the aid of a rake.
 Nets are used to sort out the sizes that have reached commercial size while the undersized clams are returned to the their natural environment to grow further.
 The width of the rake and mesh size used are regulated by the management organizations of this resource.
 The use of machines for harvesting clams is banned.
 Bags of clams are taken to a boat moored on the sand where they are checked, counted and weighed, and transport to processors is normally by boat (www.msc.org).